CERT-Polska/training-mwdb/source/part-1.md

 NOT shared:public
 ```

-You should not have any results, because all samples you see are public.
+You will ~~not get any results~~ get a request timeout, because all samples you can access are public.
 So how to gather some 'private' samples?
 You need to upload them!

 1. Fetch an example sample from GitHub `ex5malware.zip`. **Don't unpack it**, just download to some temporary location.